lombardo-chcg/slick-exercises/README.md

 Alternatively, the PGExercises site contains instructions for loading the dataset in your own PG server: [https://pgexercises.com/gettingstarted.html](https://pgexercises.com/gettingstarted.html)

-### Getting Started with Gradle

-> "This is a Scala project...why is it built with Gradle instead of sbt?"

-Just a personal preference.
-Here's how to get started:

-- Clone the repo
-- Open IntelliJ and **IMPORT** the project directory (not Open)
-- Choose `Import project from external model` and select Gradle
-- Select `Use gradle wrapper task configuration`

-IntelliJ should guide you thru setup of a local Scala SDK for each module (main, test) if one is not already configured.

 ### Running the Tests

 **Prerequisite!  make sure to start the local Docker container first!**